patrickhag/coa-challenge/README.md

-## Project README
+## Repo description

 ### Overview

 This repo consist of an interactive image gallery using HTML, CSS, and JavaScript.
 It includes basic styling and interactive features.
 Due to browser-specific behavior, you may notice that hover interactions might not respond on small screens when using Google Chrome.
-For a better experience, I recommended to use Mozilla Firefox for testing hover interactions and opacity feature on small screens.
+For a better experience, I recommended to use Mozilla Firefox for testing hover and opacity feature on small screens.

 ### Project Structure